Wallasey pub shooting: Investigation

-On 31 December it was said that the 31-year-old man who was arrested a couple days earlier had been released on bail.
+On 31 December 2022, it was said that the 31-year-old man who was arrested a couple of days earlier had been released on bail.

 On 3 January 2023 it was reported by Merseyside Police that almost 150 pieces of intelligence had been received from the public in relation to the shooting.

-On 11 January, police said that a 22-year-old man was arrested on suspicion of murder following enquiries in mid-Wales, as well as a 23-year-old woman arrested on suspicion of assisting an offender, both were from the Wirral.
+On 11 January 2023, police said that a 22-year-old man was arrested on suspicion of murder following enquiries in mid-Wales, as well as a 23-year-old woman arrested on suspicion of assisting an offender; both were from the Wirral.
 These arrests brought the total number of people arrested in connection to the shooting to five.

-Early on 13 January, police said that the 22-year-old man, named as Connor Chapman, has been charged with the murder of Elle Edwards.
+Early on 13 January 2023, police said that the 22-year-old man, Connor Chapman, had been charged with the murder of Edwards.
 He had also been charged with two counts of attempted murder, three counts of unlawful and malicious wounding with intent to do grievous bodily harm, possession of a firearm with intent to endanger life, possession of ammunition with intent to endanger life, and handling stolen goods, namely a Mercedes A Class.
-He is due to appear at Wirral Adult Remand Court later in the day.
+He was due to appear at Wirral Adult Remand Court later in the day.
 The 23-year-old woman was released on bail.
 The police also said that the investigation was still ongoing.

-Honorary Recorder of Liverpool, Judge Andrew Menary KC, remanded Chapman in custody to appear for a plea and trial preparation hearing on 17 April.
-Chapman is due to stand trial for nine offences related to the shooting, including murder and possession of a submachine gun, with a fixed date of 7 June.
+Honorary Recorder of Liverpool, Judge Andrew Menary KC, remanded Chapman in custody to appear for a plea and trial preparation hearing on 17 April 2023.
+Chapman is due to stand trial for nine offences related to the shooting, including murder and possession of a submachine gun, with a fixed date of 7 June 2023.

+On 6 April 2023, Connor Chapman appeared at Liverpool Crown Court via videolink and pleaded not guilty to all the charges.
+A second man, Thomas Waring, also pleaded not guilty to possession of a firearm and assisting an offender by helping dispose of a car allegedly used by Chapman after the shooting.
+They were remanded into custody and a trial was scheduled to begin on 12 June 2023.